 - Finally the faculty decides whether to assign the exemption and informs the candidate

-UTQ Pressure Cookers are writing sessions for experienced teachers in the UTQ.
+UTQ writing sessions are sessions for participants in the UTQ that need help or planned time to work on their dossier.
 Main goal is to make the UTQ dossier ready for the assessment.

 - Writing sessions, not a course;

-- Preparation: participants upload the required materials into their UTQ dossier environment on Blackboard (see the Pressure Cooker checklist);
+- Preparation: participants upload the required materials into their UTQ dossier environment on Blackboard;

-If you have interest in a Pressure Cooker please contact your UTQ supervisor (see schedule above).
+If you have interest in a writing session please contact your UTQ supervisor (see schedule above).